John Menzel, J.D.

 - Prepared writs of habeas corpus in Federal District Court for the District of New Jersey and Federal Court of Appeals for the Third Circuit.

-- Instructed lawyers and laypersons on drunk driving laws, breath testing instrumentation, and trial techniques at 183 seminars in New Jersey, Massachusetts, Alabama, Texas, Nevada, Georgia, Louisiana, and California.
+- Instructed lawyers and laypersons on drunk driving laws, breath testing instrumentation, and trial techniques at more than 200 seminars in New Jersey, Massachusetts, Alabama, Texas, Nevada, Georgia, Louisiana, and California.

 - Received intensive training from the National College for DUI Defense at every summer session since 1998, and winter sessions in 2003, 2005, 2006, 2007, 2008, 2012, 2013, 2016, and 2022, among other sessions in spring (Mastering Scientific Evidence) and fall (NACDL/NCDD).

-- Board certified in DUI Defense by the National Association for DUI Defense in 2013, the only New Jersey attorney to be so recognized.
+- Board certified in DUI Defense by the National Association for DUI Defense in 2013, the first New Jersey attorney to be so recognized.